 High school football coach K. Bella, who is deaf, just discovered a way to communicate with his players through a new technology that brings a live sign language interpreter to his television screen.
 Bella’s players, whether on the phone or elsewhere, can listen to the interpreter voicing out Bella’s signs.
 Bella, who works as a defensive coordinator at Mission San Jose High School in California, characterizes the technology as a “huge improvement over typing messages back and forth.”
 As he explains, “This allows me to work with hearing players, because there’s a lot in my language that has to do with expressions.
 The meaning is lost if sign language is reduced to written text.”

 Apple, for instance, is updating all of its products to include technologies like voice recognition and screen readers that translate text into speech.
 In other words, these will no longer just be offered as optional add-ons.
-In addition, apps like GoTalk NOW and TapSpeak Sequence enable users to synthesize text, pictures and symbols with audio programs that put voice to ideas.
+In addition, apps like GoTalk NOW and TapSpeak Sequence enable users to synthesize text, pictures, and symbols with audio programs that put a voice to ideas.
 Users who are unable to speak clearly can now tap a picture of a hand and a book, and the device will say: “Please pass me the book.”

 Blind people are also able to do note-taking with voice-recognition programs, and listen to emails or understand a website with screen “readers.”
 Users with ADD can use applications that remind them to keep themselves focused by alerting them to appointments with sound and light cues.
 And even people with spinal injuries have access to hands-free technologies with digital tablets that use mouth sticks that were recently only featured on wheelchairs.